DataMinerUK/datamineruk.github.com/chicas-poderosas/README.md

 Costa Rica
 ----------

 For the event in Costa Rica I used [ScraperWiki](https://scraperwiki.com) to scrape the Costa Rican entries in [Avibase](http://avibase.bsc-eoc.org), the world bird database.
-See the code for the scraper in this [gist].
+See the code for the scraper in this [gist](https://gist.github.com/DataMinerUK/5907695).
 I then selected the threatened, vulnerable and endangered species and scraped audio files for them from [xeno-canto](http://xeno-canto.org).
-See the code for the scraper in this [gist].
+See the code for the scraper in this [gist](https://gist.github.com/DataMinerUK/5907755).
 Audio files are under a [Creative Commons license](http://creativecommons.org/licenses/by-nc-sa/3.0/).

-I then built [this]() webpage for which you can find the code in the Costa Rica folder.
+I then built [this](http://datamineruk.github.io/chicas-poderosas/costa-rica/) webpage for which you can find the code in the Costa Rica folder.